nlesc-sherlock/analyzing-corpora/README.md

  - wordcloud==1.1.3
  - scikit-learn==0.17.dev0

+These can be installed with pip (if needed in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)):

+    pip install -r requirements.txt

 ## Dataset
 We will be working with the Enron data set.
 The original data set can be downloaded from [here](https://www.cs.cmu.edu/~./enron/).
 However, for simplicity, there is a pre-processed version of the data set on [Sherlock's OneDrive](https://nlesc.sharepoint.com/sites/sherlock/_layouts/15/Group.aspx?GroupId=6aad52c4-7dfc-4076-9772-4f9c9180bde2&AppId=Files&id=%2Fsites%2Fsherlock%2FShared%20Documents%2Fdatasets%2Fenron-plaintext).